 In this paper we characterized different chaotic solutions of the truncated NLS model.
 We identified these solutions by analyzing the integrable structure using the hierarchy of bifurcations framework.
 By introducing the additional parameter Ω , the forcing frequency, we demonstrated that we can control the type of chaotic behavior in the truncated model at a fixed periodic length.
-Furthermore, we proposed a simple tool, a statistical measure, for distinguishing between the variety of chaotic solutions.
-We have seen that this tool works well in distinguishing between parabolic resonance and the hyperbolic trajectories, but so far it did not distinguish between hyperbolic resonance and homoclinic chaos.
-We are currently examining the hyperbolic resonance simulations more closely as it is unclear whether the trajectories which we record are sufficiently close to the resonant plane wave.
+Furthermore, we proposed a simple statistical measure for distinguishing between the variety of chaotic solutions.
+We have seen that this tool works well in distinguishing between parabolic resonance and the hyperbolic trajectories, but it is not robust in distinction between hyperbolic resonance and homoclinic chaos.
 Further investigation of this tool and its performance on a variety of perturbed solutions is under current study, as is the design of other simple tools for a precise classification of chaotic orbits near the plane wave solution.
 One would hope that such methodology will help in the classification and comparison of the perturbed PDE solutions with the truncated model solutions.

 Acknowledgements.
-This research was supported by the Israel Science Foundation (grant no. 926/04) and by the Minerva foundation.
+This research is supported by the Israel Science Foundation (grant no. 926/04) and by the Minerva foundation.